 We have judges who independently read and judge all the entries.
 They have included the owner of a large bookstore chain, the cofounder of a book publishing firm, the president of an ad agency, a book reviewer, a celebrated mystery writer, a college English professor and a radio commentator.

 All entries must be original works of nonfiction between 600 and 1500 words, and they must include references to the East End in a meaningful way.
-Entry fees is $25 per entry and one person can enter three.
-Entrants are accepted between February 15th and August 15th.
+Entry fees is $25 per entry for the Literary Prize and just $10 per entry for the Emerging Young Writers Prize.
+One person can enter up to three times per contest.
+Entries are accepted between February 15th and August 15th.
 They can be reminiscences, memoirs, biographies, humor, history, family legends or anything else that fits the category of nonfiction (but no poetry).

-In the early evening of August 24, as storm clouds gathered over East Hampton and the rain began, those in this community interested in the Dan’s Papers Literary Prize for Non-Fiction finally learned who won the $5,000 first prize.
-They assembled in the 350 seat John Drew Theatre in East Hampton, and for a time they listened to Caroline Doctorow sing to them from the stage as those running the Literary Prize award ceremony prepared the evening.
-It would all unfold beginning at 8 pm.
+In the early evening of August 24, as storm clouds gathered over East Hampton and the rain began, those in this community interested in the Dan’s Papers Literary Prize for Nonfiction finally learned who won the $5,000 first prize.
+They assembled in the 350 seat John Drew Theater in East Hampton, and for a time they listened to Caroline Doctorow sing to them from the stage as those running the Literary Prize award ceremony prepared the evening.
+It would all unfold beginning at 8 p.m.

 Second runner up, presented by former ad agency President and Sag Harbor Express columnist James Marquardt, went to Joe Carson for “The Naked Kingdom.”

 And the grand prize, $5,000 and the trophy, went to Springs resident Susan Duff for “Moving Through Water.”